Discover the SciOpen Platform and Achieve Your Research Goals with Ease.

-The synthesis of freestanding, room-temperature ferromagnetic two-dimensional (2D) materials from non-layered 3D lattices, where isotropic bonding resists anisotropic 2D growth, remains a fundamental challenge.
+The synthesis of freestanding, room-temperature ferromagnetic two-dimensional (2D) materials from non-layered three-dimensional (3D) lattices, where isotropic bonding resists anisotropic 2D growth, remains a fundamental challenge.
 Here, we address this by developing a ligand-mediated colloidal strategy to produce freestanding CuCr2Te4 nanosheets with controlled thickness and robust room-temperature ferromagnetism.
 Unlike substrate-dependent methods like chemical vapor deposition (CVD), our approach leverages facet-selective ligands to drive a Cu1.43Te-to-CuCr2Te4 cation exchange pathway, enabling anisotropic growth of ultrathin nanosheets with preserved cubic close-packed order.
 Mechanistic studies reveal that oleyl alcohol stabilizes (111) facets during the transformation, suppressing strain and phase impurities (e.g., Cr2Te3) while ensuring ambient stability.
 Magnetic force microscopy (MFM) and magneto-optical Kerr effect (MOKE) measurements confirm a Curie temperature (TC) above 300 K for thin nanosheets.
 Density functional theory (DFT) reveals that Cu doping enhances Cr-3d/Te-5p hybridization, leading to an increased spin-polarized density of states near the Fermi level, which in turn strengthens ferromagnetic exchange interactions.
 By decoupling synthesis from substrates and resolving growth pathways, this work establishes a scalable route to air-stable 2D magnets, advancing spintronic materials design with tunable anisotropy and thickness-dependent functionality.

 Comments on this article